himanshurawat4133/CricketStatsX11/README.md

 **How to Run:-**

-To run the project download the (.pbix) file from folder CricketStatsX11 and run it on Power BI web or Power BI Desktop.
+To run the project download the (.pbix) file and run it on Power BI web or Power BI Desktop.

 If needed, you can also download the (.csv) file from t20_csv_files folder.